 Poole-based Salterns is the exclusive UK distributor for new Swedish RIB manufacturer Fugu Powerboats.
 This new brand hopes to buck the trend for outboard craft with its range of fast, fuel efficient inboard powered RIBs.

-Intriguingly, it also features a soft-riding Petestep hull as seen on the new X-Yachts X-Power 33.
+Intriguingly, it also features a soft-riding Petestep hull (as seen on the new X-Yachts X-Power 33) with BYD responsible for structural engineering and optimisation.

 This combination offers all the usual advantages of diesel efficiency and ready availability of fuel but also delivers blistering performance.
 The quoted top speed is 60 knots while at 40 knots it is said to burn less than 1 litre per nautical mile.